Stephanie-hezekiah/Electronic-Sales-Analysis/README.md

 ### Data Sources
 ---
 The data set was given by our tutors in persons of Mr Mushin and Mr Femi.
 Also, data was gotten from site such as kaggle

+### Tools Used
+---
+Microsoft Excel

+-Powerbi Query

+-PowerBI: Power BI is a powerful data visualization and business intelligence tool that is primarily used in data analysis for the following purposes:

+i.
+Dataset Cleaning

+ii.
+Change Datatype

+ii.
+Data Visualization

+ii.
+Data Connectivity and Integration

+iii.
+Collaboration and Sharing

+iv.
+Predictive Analytics